-We also provided for security assessments and measures at the personal residence of Messrs.
-Lesar, McCollum, Miller and Probert during 2012.
+We also provided for security at the personal residences of Messrs.
+Lesar, McCollum, and Miller during 2013.

-At the direction of the Board, Mr. Lesar, his spouse and children use company aircraft for all travel.
-Other than Mr. Lesar, no NEO used company aircraft for personal use in 2012.
-Spouses are allowed to travel on select business trips.
+At the direction of the Board, Mr. Lesar, his spouse, and children use company aircraft for all travel.
+The only personal use of the company aircraft in 2013 for other NEOs is for spousal and dependent travel on select business trips.